 CytoSorb’s Role In The Treatment

-CytoSorb®️ is approved in the European Union with distribution in 65 countries around the world.
+CytoSorb®️ is approved in the European Union with distribution in over 70 countries around the world.

 CytoSorb is indicated for use in conditions where elevated levels of cytokine and/or bilirubin and/or myoglobin exist.
 CytoSorb is indicated for use intraoperatively during cardio-pulmonary bypass surgery for removal of the P2Y12 inhibitor Ticagrelor and/or the Factor Xa inhibitor Rivaroxaban.